annavik/antenna-export-scripts/README.md

 # Antenna help scripts

-This repo includes some simple Python scripts that can be used to export data from [Antenna](https://antenna.insectai.org) to CSV files.
+This repo includes some simple Python scripts that can be used to export data from [Antenna](https://antenna.insectai.org).
 Checkout https://api.antenna.insectai.org/api/v2/docs/ for different fetch options and feel free to tweak the scripts as needed 🦋

 ## Setup environment